ORBzine - Up Pompeii (1969) TV Review

 Shown Mon, Sep 28, 1970

-A messenger arrives at the house, and demands to speak to Senator Ludicrus Sextus.
-The message is in the form of a secret scroll, and Lurkio has to hide it the one place that villains will never look.
+Lurcio gets distracted when a messenger arrives at the house, and demands to speak to Senator Ludicrus Sextus.
+The message is in the form of a secret scroll, with the plans to a new secret weapon that can hurl a coconut a distance of twenty-five feet.
+Lurcio has to hide it the one place that villains will never look.

 Jamus Bondus (George Baker - Doomwatch ) visits the house.
-He fails the tests Lurkio sets for him, but is easily distracted by the mistress of the home, Ammonia ( Elizabeth Larner ).
+He fails the tests Lurcio sets for him, but is easily distracted by the mistress of the home, Ammonia ( Elizabeth Larner ).

 There is another visitor - Galoria ( Patricia Haines ), a femme fatale.
 In a twist she turns out to be the girlfriend of Nauseous, who thinks she is called Pussia.
 As in ...
 Pussy Galore.
 Yes, that is the level of pun this descends to.